 Style of painting at Alchi is distinctly Kashmiri.
-As the Lama ji told us, only Kashmiri painters could have worked in the harsh climate of Ladakh.
-There are lots of Persian features that you can see in paintings that remind you that Ladakh was a part of silk route.
+As the Lama Ji told us, only Kashmiri painters could have worked in the harsh climate of the region.
+There are lots of Persian features that you can see in paintings that remind you that Ladakh was a part of the silk route.
 And must have seen many races from east and west passing by.

 In the courtyard of Alchi Monastery lies a unique stupa that you can go inside.
 This is also profusely painted inside.
-You can happily stand inside and admire the paintings – insulated a bit from the cold of Ladakh in winters.
+You can happily stand inside and admire the paintings – insulated a bit from the cold.

 Alchi monastery dates back to late 10th, early 11th CE.
 And is said to be one of the 108 monasteries built by the great translator Rinchen Zangpo.
 Other monasteries he built can be seen at Lamayuru, Tabo & Nako.

 These monasteries lie on the way to famous Pangong Lake.
 You need to check if the route to Pangong is open and if it can be visited when you are there.
 In case you cannot visit it, you can still do a half-day tour that takes you halfway on this route.

 Read about the stunning Chandratal Lake, the other Himalayan blue lake at Lahaul Spiti, Himachal Pradesh

 For a long stretch, you drive on the national highway along the Indus River before you take a detour to Thiksey, which again is a beauty to watch from a distance as well as from close by.
 The circuitous route that takes you on top of the monastery reminded me of my Spiti Trip.